Frylovespi/History-of-Spaceflight/README.md

 Credits to:

+Frylovespi - The creator and original author of this mod

 Pap1723 - for the stock credit reward structure

 Whitecat106 - for the Historic Missions contract pack, which this pack is inspired by and builds upon